 The Hot Key Cards are normally hidden from view.
-The Cards appear when you press the corresponding function key.
+The Cards appear when you press the Fn key.

-Hot keys are keys that, when pressed, turn system functions on and off.
+Hot keys are keys that, when pressed in combination with the Fn key, turn system functions on and off.
 Hot keys have a legend on the key indicating the option or feature the key controls.